-Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items 4.
-Decision appealed to the United States Court of Appeals for the Second Circuit.
-Oral arguments held on 11/20/09.
-5. On December 1, 2009, the Second Circuit summarily affirmed the district court's decision granting summary judgment in favor of United Technologies.
+Parti cipant Claims Agai inst Sponsors And H Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Second Circuit.
+Oral arguments held on 11/20/09.5.
+On December 1, 2009, the Second Circuit summarily affirmed the district court's decision granting summary judgment in favor of United Technologies.
 2. Montoya v.
-ING Life Ins. and Annuity Co., 1:07- cv-02574 (NRB) (S.D.N.Y. filed 3/28/07); 2:10-cv- 02068-LDW-ARL (removed 5/7/10); 10-5314, 11-1132 (2d Cir.)
-Judge Naomi Reice Buchwald (SDNY) Judge Leonard D. Wexler (EDNY) Motion to dismiss for lack of jurisdiction renewed on 9/2/08 upon completion of jurisdictional discovery.
+ING Life Ins. and Annuity Co., 1:07- cv-02574 (NRB) (S.D.N.Y. filed 3/28/07) Judge Naomi Reice Buchwald Motion to dismiss for lack of jurisdiction renewed on 9/2/08 upon completion of jurisdictional discovery.
 Motion to dismiss for lack of jurisdiction granted on 8/31/09.
-Motion to dismiss based on SLUSA granted on 11/23/2010.
 Not made.
 Not made.
-1. Alleges that New York State United Teachers recommended ERISA § 403(b) plan providers in return for endorsement fees and that the plan providers improperly received revenue sharing payments.
-2. On 8/31/09, the court granted the defendants' motion to dismiss the action for lack of subject matter jurisdiction, finding that the plan in issue is a governmental plan exempt from Title I of ERISA.
-3. On 2/25/10, plaintiffs re-filed this action in the Supreme Court of the State of New York, Nassau County, alleging a breach of fiduciary duty under New York common law.
-On 5/7/10, the case was removed to the U.S. District Court for the Eastern District of New York (10-cv-2068) under the Securities Litigation Uniform Standards Act of 1998 ("SLUSA").
-4. On November 23, 2010, district court dismissed the lawsuit based on SLUSA.
-5. The plaintiffs appealed the district court's order dismissing the case to the Second Circuit.
-6. On July 25, 2011, the appeal was dismissed pursuant to a settlement.
+Significance: Alleges that New York State United Teachers recommended ERISA § 403(b) plan providers in return for endorsement fees and that the plan providers improperly received revenue sharing payments.
+On 8/31/09, the court granted the defendants' motion to dismiss the action for lack of subject matter jurisdiction, finding that the plan in issue is a governmental plan exempt from Title I of ERISA.
+Thir d Circuit • 3.

-Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Thir hird Circuit 3.
 Renfro v.
 Unisys Corp., 2:07-cv- 2098-BWK (E.D.
 Pa. filed 12/28/06 in the C.D.
-Cal.); 10-2447 (3d Cir.
-5/23/2007).
+Cal.)
 Amended Complaint filed 7/17/2007 Second Amended Complaint filed 9/3/09.
 Judge Berle M. Schiller Motion to dismiss filed by Fidelity on 9/7/07.
 Motion to dismiss first amended complaint filed by Fidelity dismissed as moot on 10/8/09.
 Motion to dismiss second amended complaint filed by Fidelity on 10/19/09.
-Motion to dismiss second amended complaint filed by Fidelity denied in part on 2/19/10.
 Not made.
 Motion for summary judgment filed by Unisys on 9/07/07.
 Motion for summary judgment filed by Unisys dismissed as moot on 10/8/09.
 Motion to dismiss or for summary judgment filed by Unisys on 10/19/09.
-Motion to dismiss or for summary judgment filed by Unisys denied in part on 2/19/10.
-1. Case transferred from Central District of California by order dated 4/17/07.
-2. The second amended complaint alleges that defendants (1) did not monitor what similar 401(k) plans were paying for investment management and administrative services; (2) did not consider offering less expensive investment options providing similar services; (3) did not ensure that the plan did not pay retail investment management fees and administrative fees without receiving services beyond those received by retail investors; (4) did not ensure that investment management and administrative fees did not increase without a commensurate increase in the services provided; and (5) did not understand how float contributed to service provider compensation.
-Plaintiffs allege that defendants' improper actions resulted in excessive investment management and administrative fees and inadequate investment performance.
-Plaintiffs also allege that Fidelity committed fiduciary breach by not disclosing how it earned income from float.
-3. On 2/19/10, the court dismissed in part the Unisys defendants' motion to dismiss or for summary judgment.
-The court rejected the Unisys defendants' argument that plaintiffs failed to demonstrate constitutional standing by failing to allege a personal injury.
-The court found that the plaintiffs' allegation that the plan and the plaintiffs' class suffered financial losses and damages was sufficient to allege personal injury.
-4. On 2/19/10, the court dismissed in part the Fidelity defendants' motion to dismiss.
-The court rejected the Fidelity defendants' argument that the complaint could be dismissed in its entirety on statute of limitations grounds.
-The court explained that even if the selection of allegedly expensive funds occurred more than six years ago, the fiduciaries had a continuing duty to monitor investment options, and if necessary, remove funds that were no longer
+Significance: 1.
+Case transferred from Central District of California by order dated 4/17/07.
+2. The second amended complaint alleges that defendants (1) did not monitor what similar 401(k) plans were paying for investment management and administrative services; (2) did not consider offering less expensive investment options providing similar services; (3) did not ensure that the plan did not pay retail investment management fees and administrative fees without receiving services beyond those received by retail investors; (4) did not ensure that investment management and administrative fees did not increase without a commensurate increase in the services provide; and (5) did not understand how float contributed to service provider